Riot Blockchain call volume above normal and directionally bullish

-Bullish option flow detected in Riot Blockchain with 41,044 calls trading, 1.4x expected, and implied vol increasing almost 8 points to 116.09%.
-11/29 weekly 13 calls and 11/29 weekly 11.5 calls are the most active options, with total volume in those strikes near 9,000 contracts.
-The Put/Call Ratio is 0.25.
+Bullish option flow detected in Riot Blockchain with 46,210 calls trading, 1.6x expected, and implied vol increasing almost 8 points to 114.37%.
+Jan-25 15 calls and 12/13 weekly 11 puts are the most active options, with total volume in those strikes near 28,900 contracts.
+The Put/Call Ratio is 0.18.
 Earnings are expected on February 20th.

 Don't Miss our Black Friday Offers: